jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ## Challenges

 Using `std::vector` for a B+Tree node's entries is a non-starter.
 A `std::vector` object holds a pointer to its entries which are stored in a separate block of memory on the heap.
-This indirection breaks up the memory layout, forcing us to fall back on C-style arrays for storing the node's entries.
+This indirection fragments the memory layout, forcing us to fall back on C-style arrays for a contiguous layout when storing variable-length node entries.

 This leads to a dilemma.
 The size of the array must be known at compilation time, yet we need to allow users to configure the fanout (the array's size) at runtime.
 Furthermore, the implementation should allow inner nodes and leaf nodes to have different fanouts.

 This isn't just a B+Tree problem.
 It is a common challenge in systems programming whenever an object needs to contain a variable-length payload whose size is only known at runtime.
 How can you define a class that occupies a single block of memory when a part of the block has a dynamic size?

-The solution isn't obvious, but it's a well-known trick that systems programmers have used for decades--a technique so common it was eventually standardized in C99.
+The solution isn't obvious, but it's a well-known trick that systems programmers have used for decades, a technique so common it has eventually been standardized in C99.

 ## The Struct Hack

 The solution to this problem is a technique originating in C programming known as the struct hack.
-The variable-length member (implemented as an array) is placed at the last position in the struct.
-To satisfy the compiler a size of `1` is specified, ensuring the array's size is known at compilation time.
+The variable-length member (array) is placed at the last position in the struct.
+To satisfy the compiler an array size of one is hard-coded, ensuring the array size is known at compilation time.

 ```c
 struct Payload {